TelemetryDeck/docs/docs/integrations/revenuecat.md

 With this integration, you can import your RevenueCat events into TelemetryDeck, and see everything on one dashboard.
 We'll be using RevenueCat's _Webhooks_ feature to pass on their data to TelemetryDeck.

-{% noteinfo "Read the announcement" %}
+!!! warning "Read the announcement"

     Our [announcement blog post](https://telemetrydeck.com/blog/revenuecat-integration/) shows you what to expect, how to use the new revenue dashboard, and gives examples on what to do with your revenue data.

-{% endnoteinfo %}

 ## Installing RevenueCat and TelemetryDeck